mai-gh/diablo-tbs/readme.md

 If playing a Sorcerer, it is possible to start at level 1.

-If playing a Warrior or a Rogue, I reccomend starting at level 9..
+If playing a Warrior or a Rogue, I recommend starting at level 9.

 When starting a new game, press enter, type `givexp 8`, press enter.